fontforge/fontforge.github.io/en-US/about/faq.md

         I can't figure out how to modify it to make it look nice (by my standards, that is).
-    -   I also can't figure out how to modify the file chooser to make it behave the way the fontforge's file chooser currently behaves (popup windows showing FontNames as you move the mouse over fontfiles, a pull down list of recently used files attached to the filename input box, etc.)
+    -   I also can't figure out how to modify the file chooser to make it behave the way the FontForge's file chooser currently behaves (popup windows showing FontNames as you move the mouse over fontfiles, a pull down list of recently used files attached to the filename input box, etc.)